-A.12 Grounds for Revocation: Failure to abide by and faithfully comply with this permit or any Rule, Order, or Regulation may constitute grounds for revocation pursuant to California Health & Safety Code Section 42307 et seq.

-A.13 Severability: In the event that any condition herein is determined to be invalid, all other conditions shall remain in force.
+- A.12 Grounds for Revocation.
+Failure to abide by and faithfully comply with this permit or any Rule, Order, or Regulation may constitute grounds for the APCO to petition for permit revocation pursuant to California Health & Safety Code Section 42307 et seq. - A.13 Severability.
+In the event that any condition herein is determined to be invalid, all other conditions shall remain in force.